-- Psychiatric service in General Hospital: They furnish strategic (a) application of community psychiatry.
+- (a) Psychiatric service in General Hospital: They furnish strategic application of community psychiatry.
 Here, the hospital serves as the community psychiatry.
 In this setting, psychiatric staff members can interact closely with their medical and paramedical colleges.
 People turn more readily to non-Psychiatrist physicians for help with their physiologic difference than to anyone else.
-Furthermore, any illness is psychologically stressful both to the patient and to his family; and many physical illness are provoked at least in part by emotional tension.
-The psychiatrist in the general hospital can help his colleagues learns ways of responding hospital instead, feelings of shame and stigma are minimised and the intensive care that can be given shortens the hospital stay.
+Furthermore, any illness is psychologically stressful both to the patient and to his family; and many physical illnesses are provoked at least in part by emotional tension.
 As in other psychiatric treatment setting, continuity of care can be maintained as people are transferred form outpatient to impatient to artificial hospitalization (night or day hospital) and then back to outpatient - (b) Day Hospital (in the Hospital or on separate premises): Day hospital may be provided within the community.
 They are either attached to an hospital or stand on their own.
-Patients are brought by their relations to receive psychiatric treatment, depending on patient's condition, how stays in the say hospitals for example morning till evening with relatives.
+Patients are brought by their relations to receive psychiatric treatment, depending on patient's condition; HW stays in the say hospitals for example morning till evening with relatives.